Google Sheets Integration

 The script will:

-• Fetch Blokiments data for each address and network combination listed in the spreadsheet’s columns A and B using the Blokiments API
+• Fetch Blokiments data for each address and network combination listed in the spreadsheet’s columns A and B using the Blokiments APIarrow-up-right

-• Parse the JSON response from the response and extract the data
+• Parse the JSONarrow-up-right response from the response and extract the data

 • Write the data to your active spreadsheet